 Some additional factors that could contribute to reasonable suspicion are listed below.
-Whether any of these factors contribute to reasonable suspicion will depend on the circumstances of the encounter and the specific information the officer has.
+Whether any of these factors contribute to reasonable suspicion will depend on the circumstances of the encounter and the specific information the officer possesses.

 - The demeanor of the individual.

 - The gait and manner of the individual.

 - Knowledge the officer may have of the individual's background.

 - What the individual is carrying.

 - Manner of dress of suspect, including suspicious bulges in clothing.

 - Time of day or night.

 - Overheard conversation of the individual.

 - Specific information about the location.

-- Information received from third parties.
+- Information received from a reliable person or informant.

 - Proximity to scene of recent crime.